wso2/docs-open-banking/en/docs/learn/consent-authorization-intro.md

 - **Pushed Authorization - /par endpoint**

-Upon successful invocation of the `/par` endpoint, API consumers will receive a ‘request_uri’ value with an expiration time.
+Upon successful invocation of the `/par` endpoint, API consumers will receive a `request_uri` value with an expiration time.
 Therefore, the reference is only valid until the expiration time for the subsequent authorization invocation.

 Given below is a successful response: